 The Retail Trade and Accommodation and Food Service industries require workers with a high school diploma, unless hiring for management or skilled positions, such as Executive Chef.
+Highly skilled positions in food service typically require an industry certification and/or associate's degree in the culinary arts.
 Most of the employers in these industries need employees with good customer service skills.